Unobstructed deformations for singular Calabi-Yau varieties: Introduction

 In higher dimensions, the author and Radu Laza have proved the following generalization of Theorem~\ref{thmK} \cite[Corollary 1.5]{FL22c}:

-\begin{theorem} Let $Y$ be a singular Calabi-Yau variety of dimension $n$ such that all singularities of $Y$ are $1$-Du Bois lci singularities and such that there exists a resolution of $Y$ satisfying the $\partial\bar\partial$-lemma.
+\begin{theorem} Let $Y$ be a singular Calabi-Yau variety of dimension $n$ such that all singularities of $Y$ are $1$-Du Bois lci singularities and such that there exists a K\"ahler resolution of singularities of $Y$.
 Then the deformations of $Y$ are unobstructed. \end{theorem}

 Here, we refer to \cite[Definition 3.6]{FL22c} and the references in that paper for the definition of $1$-Du Bois.
 In particular, lci $1$-Du Bois singularities are automatically rational, by \cite{FL22d} in the case of isolated lci singularities and by a result of Chen-Dirks-Musta\c{t}\u{a} for a general lci singularity \cite{ChenDirksM}.
-The proof of Theorem~\ref{unob11} does not in fact require that the singularities be isolated as long as there is a K\"ahler resolution of singularities of $Y$.
+Note that the proof of Theorem~\ref{unob11} does not in fact require that the singularities be isolated as long as there is a K\"ahler resolution of singularities of $Y$.
+As with Theorem~\ref{thmN}, if the singularities are isolated, the K\"ahler assumption can be replaced by the assumption that there exists a resolution satisfying the $\partial\bar\partial$-lemma.
 The key point in the proof is that, if $Y$ has $1$-Du Bois lci singularities and under some hypotheses on the resolution, then for any deformation $\mathcal{Y}$ of $Y$ over $\Spec A$, where $A$ is an Artin local $\Cee$-algebra, the $A$-modules $H^i(\mathcal{Y}; \Omega^1_{\mathcal{Y}/\Spec A})$ are free and commute with base change in an appropriate sense.
 This then implies the $T^1$ lifting property.

 Recently, Y.\ Imagi has posted a paper which proves, among other matters, the following \cite[Theorem 1.2]{Imagi}: